PHPSocialNetwork/phpfastcache/README.md

 ### Symfony/Drupal developers are not forgotten !
 Starting with v5, phpFastCache comes with a [Symfony Bundle](https://github.com/PHPSocialNetwork/phpfastcache-bundle).
-It's fresh, so feel free to report any bug or contribute to the project using pull requests.
+It is now a mature project Flex -ready, so feel free to give at try and report any bug (if any).

 Also a [Drupal 8 Module](https://github.com/PHPSocialNetwork/phpfastcache-drupal) is currently in development, add it to your starred projects to get notified of the first public release.

 ---------------------------
 Not a "Traditional" Caching
 ---------------------------
-phpFastCache is not like the traditional caching methods which keep reading and writing to files, sqlite or keeping open massive amounts of connections to memcache, redis, mongodb...
+phpFastCache is not like the traditional caching methods which keep reading and writing to files, sqlite or keeping open massive amounts of connections to memcache, redis, mongodb...\
-Also, when you use high performances drivers, your miss hits will be drastically reduced.
+Also, when you use high performances drivers, your miss hits will be drastically reduced.\
 Slightly different from the usual caching libraries you will find everywhere on the internet, the phpFastCache library reduces the I/O and CPU load as much as possible.

 ```php
 <?php